 Pitch-Black Sutra

-The woods murmur silence as their invisible shadow blurs the line between earth and sky, replacing presence with the breath of non-being, a non-breath, the night dilates throughout matter.
-The sun falls into the invisible, and the moon is covered beneath clouds as a spectre with its never-shining light.
-Here the moon never comes; only pitch-black.
+The woods murmur silence as their invisible shadows blurs the line between the earth and the sky, replacing presence with the breath of indeterminate being; the night dilates through matter.
+The sun falls into the invisible, and the moon is covered beneath clouds as a spectre with its never-shining light; here the moon never comes.
+Only pitch-black.
 Corners, space, and time merge, while maybe keeping themselves separate.
-This pitch-black is an ambiguity where things exist as non-existing, where one’s safe sanctuaries, one’s previous tools inducing comfort by allowing one to measure and divide the world into manageable regions, fall apart.
-These sanctuaries are no longer, they cannot lull anymore thought into the same presence, the presence of the same, into the existential slumber.
+This pitch-black is an ambiguity where things exist as non-existing, where one’s safe sanctuaries and previous tools that induced comfort—by allowing one to measure and divide the world into manageable regions—fall apart.
+These sanctuaries are no longer, they no longer lull thought into the same presence, into the presence of the same, into the existential slumber.
 Here nothing is itself, nor not itself, nor both itself and not itself, nor otherwise than the previously articulated.
-This night allows one to stare into the abyss, allows one to exist while immersing oneself into a nocturnal gaze.
+This night allows one to stare into the abyss, allows one to exist while immersing oneself into a nocturnal gaze that is aware of one’s pre-reflective intercorporeal intertwinement with the invisible.